AntoniosKalattas/Algos/README.md

 ### BetterBFS

-A bfs algorithm that does NOT require the use of visited array.
+A BFS algorithm that does not require the use of a visited array.